WordPress vs React

 Now that we have taken an in-depth look at the good and not-so-good of wordPress, what are react and, more specifically, its most popular web-development frameworks, Next.js and GatsbyJS?

 Next.js and GatsbyJS are the two leading web-development frameworks within React – like siblings.
-They are the young, sleek, hipster kids on the scene.
-They are stylish, they are suave, and they are out-of-the-box thinkers.
-They are the leaders in web-development frameworks today.
+They are the young, sleek, hipster kids on the scene, stylish, suave, out-of-the-box thinkers and the leaders in web-development frameworks today.

 The most significant difference between Next.js / GatsbyJS and WordPress is that Next.js / GatsbyJS have wholly separated the website’s content management system from the front end (the interface) of a website.
 The term for a separated content management system is a “headless CMS.”
 This term was quite literally taken from the idea of chopping the head off a body.